jordymac/placeos-site/content/industry/energy.md

 ### High energy consumption

 Commercial buildings consume [40%](https://www.architecture2030.org/why-the-built-environment/) of global energy.
 New regulations are emerging worldwide.
 Reducing energy use is critical.
 HVAC systems are responsible for [40%](https://www.youtube.com/watch?v=EXSFGL_Ubd8) of energy consumption in commercial real estate buildings.
+Furthermore, industry research shows there's a [10-40%](https://www.youtube.com/watch?v=sCmouaE5jNk) margin for improvement!

 ### Government mandates

 Governments around the globe are implementing new laws and regulations that give energy ratings to buildings and more importantly, affect the bottom line.
 [Local Law 97](https://www.nyc.gov/site/buildings/codes/ll97-greenhouse-gas-emissions-reductions.page#:~:text=Local%20Law%2097%20of%202019,coming%20into%20effect%20in%202030.) in New York City for example, it fines organizations per square foot that don’t meet their standards.
 In the UK, the government is [stopping building owners from leasing their building](https://www.placeos.com/blog/ps93bn-of-commercial-real-estate-is-at-risk-heres-what-to-do) it's not rated an "E" or higher.
 By 2027, it'll be "C", and by 2030 you'll need a rating of "B".

+[Canada is aiming to retrofit 482,000 buildings by 2050](https://www.placeos.com/posts/canada-needs-to-retrofit-482-000-buildings-by-2050-at-the-current-pace-it-will-take-70-years/), at their current rate, it'll take them to 2095.
+Change is coming (in most countries).

 ### High office vacancy rates